NikolasMMSM/Product-Mgnt-AI-Agents/AIAgentPM/README.md

-# 🤖 AI Agent – Agile Project Analysis For Project/Product Managers
+# 🤖 AI Agent – Agile Project Intelligence for Product & Project Managers

-This project is a Streamlit-based AI assistant that analyzes agile project data exported from Azure DevOps.
-The agent acts as a **digital consultant**, capable of evaluating project planning, in-progress performance, or retrospective insights — depending on the current status of the project.
+This Streamlit-based AI Agent acts as a **digital consultant** to help Product Managers, Scrum Masters, and Agile Leads extract insights from project data exported from Azure DevOps.
+It offers dynamic analyses tailored to different project stages: planning, execution monitoring, sprint review, and delivery retrospectives.

+---

-## 🔍 What it does
+## 🔍 What It Does

 Given a `.csv` file exported from Azure DevOps, the agent will:

-- 📅 Evaluate **initial planning** based on effort vs. deadlines
+- 📌 Analyze **initial planning** for:
+  - Unrealistic deadlines
+  - Missing story point estimates
+  - Overcommitment or complexity mismatches

-- 📈 Monitor **in-progress performance**, risk and workload distribution
+- 🚦 Monitor **in-progress execution**:
-- ✅ Provide **retrospective insights** when the project is completed:
-  - Execution summary
+  - Risk exposure
+  - Task effort vs. velocity
-  - Contributor performance
+  - Contributor variability

+- 🧾 Produce **sprint review reports**:
+  - What was accomplished vs. planned
+  - Who contributed the most
+  - Cycle time inconsistencies

+- ✅ Generate **retrospective delivery insights**:
+  - Summary of execution
-  - Estimation consistency
+  - Estimation hygiene
-  - Strategic improvement suggestions
+  - Strategic recommendations for future planning

+- 📊 Optionally, generate **Python code with pandas + matplotlib** to visualize the user story distribution in the project.

+---

 ## 📂 CSV Requirements

+Your file must contain at least the following columns:

 The file should contain at least the following columns: